mbdavid/LiteDB/src/content/docs/Connection-String.md

 - `Direct`: Engine will open the datafoçe in exclusive mode and will keep it open until `Dispose()`.
 The datafile cannot be opened by another process.
 This is the recommended mode because it's faster and cachable.
 - `Shared`: Engine will be close the datafile after each operation.
 Locks are made using `Mutex`.
 This is more expensive but you can open same file from multiple processes.

-#### Upgrade

-- `False`: LiteDB will not try to upgrade an older datafile format
-- `True`: LiteDB will try to upgrade an older datafile format
-- `DataOnly`: LiteDB will try to upgrade only the data from an older datafile (indexes are not recreated).
-This is useful if you have a v4 datafile with an indexed field value over 255 bytes, which is not supported in v5.

 ### Example